isMandyCoding/strongmind-pizza-manager/README.md

 docker compose -f docker-compose.dev.yaml up -d --build
 ```

+The above command starts up an environment that hot reloads after code changes.
 Optionally, if you'd like run a production-like environment locally, you can run the same command without the `-f` option like so:

 ```
 docker compose up -d --build